 - Resume full-time work immediately upon graduation

-- Fulfill service commitment up to three years) as noted in the service contract
+- Fulfill service commitment (up to three years) as noted in the service contract

 - Maintain full time status throughout the employment service commitment